 And that required some explaining.

 I am not one to wax nostalgic about the days of my youth.
-I spent most of the 1980s grumpy that it wasn’t the 1780s or 1880s.
+I spent most of the 1980s grumpy that it wasn’t the 1880s.
 For me, “80s Music” is Steve Earle and The Pogues.
 You get the picture.
 There were, however, some high points: Indiana Jones movies; Kirk Gibson’s 1988 homerun to win Game 1 of the World Series for the Dodgers; did I mention Steve Earle and The Pogues?
 And there was BANANA REPUBLIC.
 Amid all of the sartorial atrocities of the 1980s, a company emerged that was custom designed to win the hearts and trade of all of us retro types.
 As Eric Renderking Fisk writes in a review of the Banana Republic founding visionaries’ memoir at the estimable Fedora Chronicles:

 Mel and Patricia Ziegler created the original stores with the idea that there are a whole bunch of people like them (and us) would enjoy shopping at a store with a rustic theme that sold unique “safari style” clothes that they found around the globe.
 These items included contemporary clothes made with “the safari vibe,” to military surplus.
 “Wild Company” reads like an adventure novel about how they were able to find what they were looking for before the internet and how they uncovered incredible finds such as large warehouses full of unused items from military branches from all over the world.